chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 3. Create the event trigger.

-   CloudFormation doesn't provide a way to configure bucket notifications separately from bucket creation.
-Since this post is about uploading CloudTrail events to Elasticsearch, and not about configuring CloudTrail, I'm leaving this as a manual step.
+   CloudFormation requires you to configure bucket notifications at the time you create the bucket.
+   Since this post is about uploading CloudTrail events to Elasticsearch, and not about configuring CloudTrail, I'm leaving this as a manual step:

-   To do this, open the Lambda function in the Console.
-Click the "Add trigger" button, select S3 as the trigger type, leave the event type as "All object create events", and select the bucket and prefix that holds your CloudTrail logs.
+   1. Open the Lambda function in the Console.
+   2. Click the "Add trigger" button.
+   3. Select S3 as the trigger type.
+   4. Leave the event type as "All object create events".
+   5. Pick the bucket that you configured with CloudTrail, and enter the log prefix (if any).
+   6. Click the checkbox that says you understand that writing back to the bucket from Lambda is a Bad Idea (this Lambda doesn't do it).
+   7. Click "Add"

    Within a few minutes, you should be able to go to the Elasticsearch cluster and see a new index named "cloudtrail-YYYY-MM" (where YYYY-MM is the current year and month).
 You can then